 How can I schedule an appointment at Student Health?

 Students can schedule appointments and then send a Secure Message through the HealthyHoos patient portal to the provider they will see, asking the provider to change gender or pronouns prior to their visit.
-Students can also ask providers to change preferred names, gender, or pronouns while at the visit.
+Students can also ask providers to change names, gender, or pronouns while at the visit.

 What care is Student Health providing?